 Need an Appointment

 New to Flower Mound?
-In search of a new dental provider?
+In search of a new dentist?

-When it comes to dental education, you’d be hard-pressed to find anyone more knowledgeable than Dr. Wyatt.
-Dr. Wyatt is actively involved in many facets of continuing education, participating in dental conferences, symposia, and fellowships.
-In 1986, he received his Fellowship from the Academy of General Dentistry, which requires at least 500 hours of additional continuing education and the passage of a rigorous written exam.
-He has studied with some of the most respected dentists in the nation and the world.
+When it comes to dental education, it’s hard to find anyone more knowledgeable than Dr. Wyatt.
+In other words, Dr. Wyatt is actively involved in many facets of continuing education.
+He participates in dental conferences, symposia, and fellowships.
+In 1986, he received his Fellowship from the Academy of General Dentistry.
+He completed 500 hours of additional continuing education and a rigorous written exam.
+Dr. Wyatt has studied with some of the most respected dentists in the world.
 The Texas State Board of Dental Examiners requires 12 hours of continuing education every year to maintain licensure.
-Dr. Wyatt regularly averages at least 200 hours per year; 1600% more than he’s legally required to do.
-This affords him access to the latest technological advances in cosmetic, laser, and restorative dentistry.
+For example, Dr. Wyatt regularly averages 200 hours per year.
+That’s 1600% more than he’s legally required to do.
+As a result, this affords him access to the latest technological advances in dentistry.

 - The Academy of General Dentistry